HorningGit/Rayquaza_Resources/tools/admin/linux/processmgmt.md

 - (S) = INTERRRUPTABLE_SLEEP
   - This state will react to signals and resource availablility.
 - (T) = STOPPED
+  - Linux can stop a process by sending the _SIGTSTOP_ or _SIGTSTP_ signals to the process.
 - (Z) = ZOMBIE
-  - After a process is complete/terminated, the process will send the _sigCHLD_ signal to its parent process.
+  - After a process is complete/terminated, the process will send the _SIGCHLD_ signal to its parent process.
 This will turn the process into a Zombie Process.
 ___

 ### :fried_shrimp: Load Averages